nazdridoy/ngpt/docs/api/config.md

 1. Command-line arguments (when using the CLI)
 2. Environment variables
+3. CLI configuration settings (for CLI-specific options)
-3. Configuration file values
+4. Configuration file values
-4. Default values
+5. Default values

 This allows for flexible configuration management across different environments and use cases.

+## See Also

+- [CLI Configuration](cli_config.md) - Documentation for CLI-specific configuration utilities
+- [NGPTClient API](client.md) - Reference for the client API that uses these configurations
+- [CLI Components](cli.md) - Documentation for CLI components that use these configurations